 6. Learn About Local Marine Life at Birch Aquarium at Scripps

-There is a cool tide pool display on the outdoor patio (in addition to a spectacular panoramic ocean view), where docents share tidbits about the creatures living in them, such as sea stars, sea cucumbers, hermit crabs, and more.
+- A cool tide pool display on the outdoor patio (in addition to a spectacular panoramic ocean view), where docents share tidbits about the creatures living in them, such as sea stars, sea cucumbers, hermit crabs, and more.
 You can even touch some of them.

 See also: Best Guide to Birch Aquarium at Scripps

-7. Step into Sunny Jim Sea Cave
+7. Step Into Sunny Jim Sea Cave

 Sunny Jim Sea Cave is the only sea cave in California that you can go into from land.
 The old wooden staircase leading into the cave is inside the Cave Store on Coast Blvd. in the Village of La Jolla.